Virtual field trip experiences for grades 3–12

 Scholarships are available for qualifying schools!
 Contact us at 412.237.3400 to learn more.

-- NEW for 2022!
-River Ecology: Discover the exciting underwater world right outside your door.
-Learn about the rich ecosystem that exists in our local waterways by exploring several exhibits, including H2Oh!, Miniature Railroad & Village®, and more.
-Get a guide on how to gauge waterway health from Science Center educators.
+- River Ecology: Discover the exciting underwater world right outside your door.
+This lesson explores the rich ecosystem that exists both in the local waterways of downtown Pittsburgh and the creeks and pools in Powdermill Nature Reserve.
+Students will virtually visit exhibits from H2Oh!, Miniature Railroad & Village®, as well as the streams of Powdermill .
+This exploration also includes a demonstration on what happens when humans build in watersheds, and a guide on how they can gauge waterway health for themselves from Science Center educators.

 - Animals and Aquaria: Understand how organisms interact with other living components of an ecosystem and how water quality affects populations.
 Featuring video interactions with the swimming, hopping, and slithering animals in the H2Oh!
 Field Station.